nowaproj/docs/docs/data-connections/api/createapi.md

 ### 1. Create the API Collection

-We created an API collection feature to help you organize.
+We created an API collection feature to help you organize your APIs.

 :::info
 Anything you set at the collection level will automatically apply to your APIs, so you don’t need to set it again for each one.